Today gamers have largely adopted SSD products for gaming. Prices are lower which has allowed global adoption rates to grow.

 Steam is unnecessarily hard on SSD products.
 The preallocation write is not actually saving any game data, all it is doing is adding unnecessary wear and tear.
 All that is needed is to check the free space and if there is enough room then download it, otherwise select another storage volume.

 Hard disks generally are rated by capacity as bulk storage.
 Cheaper disks tend to be slower 5400rpm while more expensive corporate disks tend to be 7200rpm.
 Cache sizes over time have grown as material costs have fallen.
+Recent high capacity hard disks now have 256MB or larger caches.

 Hard disks generally are more durable for writing compared to a SSD.
 The low cost hard shingled disks used for game storage are rated at 50TB annual read/write.
 By comparison the WDC Gold and similar series are able to handle 500TB of read/write.